 Arlington Elementary School

-Arlington Elementary School's student population of 262 students has grown by 13% over five school years.
+Arlington Elementary School's student population of 262 students has stayed relatively flat over five school years.

 The teacher population of 12 teachers has stayed relatively flat over five school years.

 (offers virtual instruction)

 Arlington Elementary School is ranked within the bottom 50% of all 2,120 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2018-19 school year.